Working with Immigrant and Mixed-Status People in the US: Practicing Sociocultural Attunement in Challenging Contexts

 How have historical events and current policies affected immigrants in the US?
 What are some of the complexities of living in the United States as an immigrant and having underdocumented and mixed legal status?

-What are the sociocultural, structural, systemic, and personal factors that serve as barriers, as well as assets that facilitate your ability to be culturally responsive in your professional practice?
+What are the sociocultural, structural, systemic, and personal factors that serve as barriers that may hinder your ability to be culturally responsive in your professional practice?
+What are assets that might help to facilitate it?
 How can you be an ally, advocate and agent of change for immigrant and mix-status individuals and families?

 The aim of this workshop is to help practitioners examine the challenges and rewards of working with mixed-documented immigrants in the United States, while being informed and maintaining sensitivity toward diverse worldviews and goals.